typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 Check the status of replica set issuing the command `rs.status()` in mongo shell.

 ## Step 3: Open a Change Stream

+Now let's open a change stream to listen for any changes to data in our MongoDB cluster.
+We'll later push these changes to Typesense.

 We can open a change stream for MongoDB Replica Set from any of the data-bearing members.
 For detailed explanation check out [MongoDB Change Streams](https://docs.mongodb.com/manual/changeStreams/)